Formula to Calculate Break-Even Point (BEP)

 In other words, it is used to assess at what point a project will become profitable by equating the total revenue with the total expense.
 At this point, you need to decide whether the current plan is feasible or whether the selling price needs to be raised or whether the operating cost needs to be controlled or both the price and the cost needs to be revised.
 Another very important aspect that needs to address is whether the products under consideration will be successful in the market.

-In short, the break-even point should be conducted before the start of a business, whether a new venture or a new product line, in order to have a clear idea of the risks involved and decide whether if the business is worth it.
+In short, the break-even point should be conducted before the start of a business, whether a new venture or a new product lineProduct LineProduct Line refers to the collection of related products that are marketed under a single brand, which may be the flagship brand for the concerned company.
+Typically, companies extend their product offerings by adding new variants to the existing products with the expectation that the existing consumers will buy products from the brands that they are already purchasing., in order to have a clear idea of the risks involved and decide whether if the business is worth it.

 This has been a guide to Break-Even Point Formula.
-Here we discuss how to calculate Break Even Point using the BEP Formula along with practical examples and downloadable excel template.
+Here we discuss how to calculate Break-Even Point using the BEP Formula along with practical examples and a downloadable excel template.
 You can learn more about Excel Modeling from the following articles –

 - What is Interest Expense Formula?